nicolasd1323/Verbs-Transalator/README.md

 Ability to manipulate API data on my application.

 ### Weaknesses:
-Time distribution to dedicated to each my specific part of my application.
+Time management.

 ### Opportunities:
-The opporunity to keep growing and becoming a better sofware engineer using react.
+The opportunity to keep growing and becoming a better software engineer using react.
 ### Threats:
-Not being able to challenge myself more and having lack of ideas or creativity.
+Not being able to challenge myself more and having a lack of ideas or creativity.